-- Divert people away from the system who have other safe options for housing. - Quickly move people from homelessness to permanent housing by connecting them to the most appropriate housing program available. - Create a more effective and defined role for emergency shelters and transitional housing. - Save time, effort, and frustration on the part of service providers through targeting and engagement efforts. - Focus on efforts of ending homelessness as a community. - Reduce the length of time homeless by moving people quickly into the appropriate housing. - Increase the likelihood of housing stability by targeting the appropriate housing intervention to corresponding needs. - Provide a picture of current system gaps in the community that need to be filled in order to end homelessness for all households - Be good stewards of limited resources.

-Traditionally, communities did not have an organized, transparent system for entry and referral to housing and support services.
-Individual programs served only people presenting themselves at their front doors, taking clients on a "first come, first served" basis.
-While many communities still operate in this manner, years of research, re-thinking, and commitment to moving away from this linear approach, has shifted communities towards a collaborative systematic approach.2 These changes include:
+- Divert people away from the system who have other safe options for housing - Quickly move people from homelessness to permanent housing by connecting them to the most appropriate housing program available - Create a more effective and defined role for emergency shelters and transitional housing - Save time, effort, and frustration on the part of service providers through targeting and engagement efforts - Focus on efforts to end homelessness as a community - Reduce the length of time homeless by moving people quickly into the appropriate housing - Increase the likelihood of housing stability by targeting the appropriate housing intervention to corresponding needs - Provide a picture of current system gaps in the community that need to be filled in order to end homelessness for all households - Be good stewards of limited resources themselves at their front doors, taking clients on a "first come, first served" basis.
+While many communities still operate in this manner, years of research, re-thinking, and commitment to moving away from this linear approach, has shifted communities towards a collaborative systematic approach.
+These changes include: